Religious Education

 The Scheme of Work

 The scheme of work for Religious Education covers all the requirements of the Agreed Syllabus.
 RE is taught in half-termly units in a combination of religion-based and thematic topics.
-We use the Emmanuel Project to deliver all of the requirements for RE.
-RE is taught weekly to ensure the children know more and remember more through revisiting and recalling prior knowledge.
+We use the Emmanuel Project to deliver all of the requirements for RE and ensures the children know more and remember more through revisiting and recalling prior knowledge.

 RE and our Community